 ARM caps can work in a variety of ways.
 There are periodic caps and lifetime caps.
 A periodic cap limits how much your rate can change during a given period, such as a one-year period.
 Lifetime caps limit how much your ARM rate can change over the entire life of the loan.

 Assume you have a periodic cap of 1% per year.
 If rates rise 3% during that year, your ARM rate will only rise 1% because of the cap.
 Lifetime caps are similar.
 If you’ve got a lifetime cap of 5%, the interest rate on your loan will not adjust upward more than 5%.

 Keep in mind that interest rate changes in excess of a periodic cap can carry over from year to year.
 Consider the example above where interest rates rose 3% but your ARM mortgage cap kept your loan rate at a 1% increase.
 If interest rates are flat the next year, it’s possible that your ARM mortgage rate will rise another 1% anyway because you still “owe” after the previous cap.

 There are a variety of ARM mortgage flavors available.
 For example, you might find the following:

-- 10/1 ARM Mortgage – the rate is fixed for 10 years, then adjusts every year (up to the cap, if any)
+- 10/1 ARM Mortgage: the rate is fixed for 10 years, then adjusts every year (up to the cap, if there is one)

-- 7/1 ARM Mortgage – the rate is fixed for 7 years, then adjusts every year (up to the cap, if any)
+- 7/1 ARM Mortgage: the rate is fixed for 7 years, then adjusts every year (up to the cap, if there is one)

 Pitfalls of Caps

-The bottom line with ARM mortgages is that you need to know what you’re getting into.
+The bottom line with adjustable-rate mortgages is that you need to know what you’re getting into.
 Your lender should explain some worst-case-scenarios so that you aren’t blindsided by payment adjustments.
-Most borrowers look at these what-ifs and assume that they will be in a better position to absorb payment increases in the future – whether it’s 5 or 10 years out.
+Most borrowers look at these what-ifs and assume that they will be in a better position to absorb payment increases in the future, whether it’s five or 10 years out.
 This very well may be the case, but things don’t always work out the way we’ve planned.